Estimating Joint Interventional Distributions from Marginal Interventional Data: Interventional CMAXENT ( )

-The reasoning behind the extension to \icmaxent is the following: For a given interventional function $h_l$, if the corresponding interventional distribution ${P(Y\mid \ddo(\bX_{S^I_{l}}), \bX_{S^C_{l}})}$ is identifiable, we can express the expectation in \Cref{eq:int_function_expectation} using the observational probabilities $P(Y\mid \bX)$ and $P(\bX)$.
-In this case, we can estimate $P_{\lambda}(Y\mid \bX)$ by fitting the parameters $\lambda$ such that the interventional expectations under $P_{\lambda}(Y\mid \bX)$ are as close as possible to those given as constraints.
-In other words, writing the interventional expression in terms of observational probabilities allows us to introduce interventional data as constraints for the joint distribution $P_{\lambda}(Y, \bX)$.
-As above, we find the distribution that maximises conditional entropy such that its interventional expectations are close to the observed empirical averages.
+The reasoning behind the extension to \icmaxent is the following: for a given interventional function $h_l$, if the corresponding interventional density ${\pdf(Y \mid \ddo(\bX_{S^I_l}), \bX_{S^C_l})}$ is identifiable, we can express the expectation in \Cref{eq:int_function_expectation} using the observational densities $\pdf(Y \mid \bX)$ and $\pdf(\bX)$.
+In this case, we can estimate $\pdf_\lambda(Y \mid \bX)$ by fitting the parameters $\lambda$ such that the interventional expectations under $\pdf_\lambda(Y \mid \bX)$ are as close as possible to those given as constraints.
+In other words, we leverage graphical nonparametric identification to write the interventional expression in terms of observational probabilities, allowing us to introduce interventional data as constraints for the joint density $\pdf_{\lambda}(Y, \bX)$.
+As above, we find the distribution that maximises the conditional entropy such that its interventional expectations are close to the observed empirical averages.

 We obtain the optimisation problem for \icmaxent by adding the following constraint to \Cref{eq:cmaxentopt}: